awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-content-encodings-examples-image-lambda.md

 Accept: application/octet-stream
 ```

-The successful response looks like this:
+The successful response looks like the following:

 ```
 200 OK HTTP/1.1